dschinkel/linkedin-open-to-work-hiring-tracker/README.md

   <img src="public/logo-animated.svg" alt="Open-to-Work & Hiring Tracker icon" width="160" />
 </p>

-<h4 align="center">This app is semi-vibe-coded, it is what it is, some good, some bad; don't expect super clean.
+<h4 align="center">This app is semi-vibe-coded, it is what it is, some good, some bad; don't expect super clean or superb test coverage 😆.
 It's just to find out some quick stats.</h4>

 <h1 align="center">LinkedIn Open-to-Work & Hiring Tracker</h1>